Step 4: Full View

 Should Engineer A report both Transportation Engineer B's individual unlicensed practice and the State Agency's systemic title misassignment to the licensing board, or limit the report to Engineer B's individual conduct alone?

-Verify Licensure, Report Individual And Agency Practice Board's choice Verify Transportation Engineer B's licensure status through publicly available state licensing board records, then report both Transportation Engineer B's individual unlicensed practice and the State Agency's systemic 'Transportation Engineer' title assignment practice to the appropriate licensing board and professional bodies.
+O1 Verify Transportation Engineer B's licensure status through publicly available state licensing board records, then report both Transportation Engineer B's individual unlicensed practice and the State Agency's systemic 'Transportation Engineer' title assignment practice to the appropriate licensing board and professional bodies.
+Board's choice

 The Unlicensed Practice Reporting to Professional Bodies Obligation under Section II.1.f requires Engineer A to report Transportation Engineer B's violation to the appropriate state licensing board.
 The Non-Aiding Unlawful Engineering Practice Obligation under Section II.1.e means that delay in reporting that functions to protect Engineer A's contractual relationship, rather than to achieve legitimate resolution, itself constitutes aiding or abetting.
 The Agency Title Misassignment Protest Constraint extends Engineer A's obligation beyond reporting the individual violation to challenging the systemic institutional practice.
 The Licensure Integrity and Public Protection Principle holds that the engineering licensure system must be protected from erosion by unlicensed practice and title misuse.
 The Engineer A Public Welfare Safety Escalation Regarding Systemic Unqualified Review Practice obligation requires escalation to regulatory authorities beyond the immediate agency relationship.
 Competing pressure arises from Engineer A's ongoing contractual relationship with the State Agency and the institutional power asymmetry between a consulting engineer and a government contracting authority.